joemcalister/sentiment-analysis/README.md

 # emotion(s) within the text, note - this can be more than one
 result.majority_emotion

-# this returns the percentages of emotions within the text
+# this returns the decimals of emotions within the text
 # (in a dictionary), this is a float within the value of 0.0
 # and 1.0, the emotion name is the key
-result.percentages
+result.decimals

+# this returns an array containing the words that were matched for
+# the specified emotion, for example ["sad", "upset"]
+result.words_for_emotion("angry")
 ```

 ## Word list files